mcalthrop/auth-mongo-express-node/README.md

 ## Overview

-This is a codebase that can be used as a starting point for an API that provides endpoints for authentication:
+This is a codebase that can be used as a starting point for an API that provides endpoints for authentication.

+### Routes

 - `/api/signup` – create a new user account
 - `/api/login` – log in to an existing account